AMD-melliott/ai-infra-summit/README.md

 ## GPU Partitioning Setup

-This demo leverages AMD GPU partitioning and requires the GPU to be in **Compute Partition (CPX)** mode to run multiple model instances efficiently.
+This demo leverages AMD GPU partitioning and requires the GPU to be in **CPX Partitioning** mode to run several models concurrently.

 ### Checking and Setting Partition Mode

 Check current partition mode for GPU 0:

 ```bash
 sudo amd-smi partition -g 0
 ```

-Change to CPX mode (if necessary):
+If the GPU is in SPX partitiong mode, change to CPX mode:

 ```bash
 sudo amd-smi set -C cpx
 ```

-Change back to SPX mode (if needed later):
+To return to SPX mode when finished with the demo:

 ```bash
 sudo amd-smi set -C spx
 ```